 Exercise also increases oxygen flow to the skin’s surface, thereby increasing surface blood flow and cell renewal.
 This all translates into improved skin tone, increased elasticity of the skin, and a reduction in wrinkles.

 Additionally, exercise improves the production of collagen and elastin, which contribute to softness and smoothness.

 Improved Blood Pressure & Heart Health

 For most, exercise is just another thing they have to do to stay healthy.
-But did you know that regular exercise can actually make your heart stronger?
+But did you know that regular exercise can make your heart stronger?
 It starts with how it affects blood circulation.

 Keeping them healthy is vital for your heart to remain strong and healthy.
-As we get older, these blood vessels become stiffer, less flexible and slow down their ability to dilate or open up as needed.
+As we get older, these blood vessels become stiffer, and less flexible and slow down their ability to dilate or open up as needed.

 Written by Joey Miller

 Author at Physio Supplies, a Fitness Equipment Provider in Ireland.